Many small business owners struggle to get paid—in part, because the process of making and receiving payments is a challenge.

 You’ll also save time and require less people-power to stay on top of your accounting.

-1. Central Location for Client Information
+1. Central location for client information

 Never lose a client’s address or other pertinent details again.
 By using a mobile interface, you can input client data directly into the invoicing software using a mobile phone or tablet.
 Some programs will store your information locally on your mobile device, while others will store it in the cloud.
 But wherever your data is stored, mobile invoicing software enables you to keep all of your pertinent client details with you at all times.

-2. Instant Billing
+2. Instant billing

-While you can automate the sending of invoices using most accounting software programs, one of the best things about mobile invoicing is that you can create the invoice the moment the job is done and send it out for payment, saving you time and the headaches of snail mail or other alternatives.
+While you can automate the sending of invoices using most accounting software programs, one of the best things about mobile invoicing is that you can create an invoice the moment the job is done and send it out for payment, saving you time and the headaches of snail mail or other alternatives.

 Most accounting software programs that help manage your business’ financial records can integrate with mobile invoicing.
 For example, QuickBooks allows you to automatically enter invoices and estimates from its mobile app, eliminating the risk of double entries.
 This makes for smoother and more accurate expense management.

-4. Capture Signatures and Generate Receipts
+4. Capture signatures and generate receipts

-Most mobile invoicing software also allow you to capture signatures by having yourself or clients sign with a finger or stylus on the mobile device.
+Most mobile invoicing software also enable you to capture signatures by having yourself or clients sign with a finger or stylus on the mobile device.
 This can be useful for receiving approval on an estimate or for adding your signature to a bill before sending to the client for payment.
 Additionally, receipts can be easily generated, making it easier for you to keep up with your accounting paperwork.